Onefootball/swift-style-guide/README.markdown

 ## Access Control

 Always use `private` for properties and methods unless they need to be accessed from other places.
-In case it is accessed from Objective-C use `dynamic`.
+In case it is accessed from Objective-C use `@objc`.

 **Example:**
 ```swift